February 02 2023 – Mercantile London

 (Red) Tulip - Declaration of love

-Information on flower meanings taken from Language of Flowers Kate Greenaway, 1846-1901 (New York Public Library).
+Credit's * Information on the history of/and flower meanings taken from Language of Flowers Kate Greenaway, 1846-1901 (New York Public Library).from the public domain review.